BONNIE CURRIE, TCTSY-F, STUDIO CO-OWNER

 And then one day I stumbled into a yoga class.
 And then, another.
 At the time, I couldn’t have told you why I went back.
 What I know now is that a seed had been planted and, over time, something inside me began to shift.
 I began to feel better; the seed was taking root.
 Yoga reminded me that I had a body and helped me rediscover how to live in it.
 My footsteps were heavy; then they were not.
 I was clumsy and awkward; then I was not.
 Over time, I learned to move with grace and with lightness and with ease.
 I began embracing my vulnerability and soft spots instead of running from them.
 I learned how to practice love and compassion and kindness.
 I began to see myself in others and them in me.
 When it became time for me to teach, Yoga helped me find my voice and, when it came time to open this studio in 2008, Yoga taught me to trust it.

 My love for the practice has led to extensive training in ashtanga and vinyasa yoga, adaptive yoga, healthy back yoga, meditation and mindfulness.
-I am a certified facilitator of Trauma Center Trauma Sensitive Yoga (TCTSY-F) and bring a mindfulness-based and healing-centered approach to both my classes at the studio and the work I do with folks individually.
+I am a certified facilitator of Trauma Center Trauma Sensitive Yoga (TCTSY-F) and of Love Your Brain Yoga and bring a mindfulness-based and healing-centered approach to both my classes at the studio and the work I do with folks individually.
 This work (as well as my own practice) - whether with individuals who have sustained physical and emotional traumas, those with eating disorders or physical limitations, or those simply seeking to cultivate insight and deepen their own practice, has taught me first-hand about the extraordinary healing potential that lives inside the practices of yoga and mindfulness.

 I believe that every teacher remains first a student, that curiosity is the spark for discovery and growth, and that yoga is so much more than posture - it is the practice of opening our bodies, minds and hearts.